Botfuel/botfuel-dialog/CONCEPTS.md

 It also allows to provide default view implementations in the SDK.

 ### Built-in dialogs
-The SDK offers several dialogs:
+The SDK offers several built-in dialogs:
 - `TextDialog` for simple text messages
 - `PromptDialog` which prompts the user for inputs
 - `QnaDialog` which answers questions using Botfuel's QnA service (see https://app.botfuel.io/docs#qna)